zackees/zcmds/README.md

 TODO: Add a cleanup function to undo this.

 # Release Notes
+  * 1.4.84: Fixes `aicode` issue where the saved version number could become corrupted with a KeyboardInterrupt
   * 1.4.83: `removebackground` now uses `-b` for bitrate for mp4 like it does webm.
 Bitrates can now be specified in other units like 500k.code
   * 1.4.82: `removebackground` now generates an mp4 encoded in HEVC for yuva420p support as well as webm with vp9 yuva420p.
   * 1.4.81: `aicode` now defaults to `--claude3` if anthropic key is set. `removebackground` now supports parallel processing.